anatoltrush/DisServer/README.md

 # DisServer

-custom http server with QT framework
+custom http server working with sql database with QT framework
 using:
 - QHttpServer
 - QTcpSocket